 When parsing, it does not matter if this happens when scanning for delimiters, matching a regular expression, matching a literal nil value, or constructing the value of a textual element.

 There is one exception.
 When dfdl:lengthUnits is 'bytes', the 'not enough data' decoding error is ignored, and the data making up the fragment character is skipped over.
 Symmetrically, when unparsing the 'not enough room' encoding error is ignored and the left-over bytes are filled with the dfdl:fillByte.

+Detection of character set decoding errors is often implementation-dependent because DFDL Implementations are free to optimize processing speed by skipping character decoding or encoding whenever possible.
+For example: when character set encodings are fixed-width, it is possible to determine lengths in bytes or bits from the length in characters by multiplying the length value by the character width, without having to decode any characters.

+When parsing, character decoding errors MUST be detected when

+the decoding results in a character being placed into the DFDL Infoset

+the decoding is necessary to identify a delimiter

+the decoding is necessary to determine a match or non-match of a regular expression in a dfdl:assert or dfdl:discriminator with testKind=’pattern’.

+When unparsing, character encoding errors MUST be detected when

+an unmapped character appears in the infoset value of an element.

+In all other cases, character set decoding and encoding errors MAY NOT be detected.

 dfdl:encodingErrorPolicy 'replace' for parsing